Glypican 3: Structure

 The protein core of GPC3 consists of two subunits, where the N-terminal subunit has a size of ~40 kDa and the C-terminal subunit is ~30 kDa.
 Six glypicans (GPC1-6) have been identified in mammals.
 Cell surface heparan sulfate proteoglycans are composed of a membrane-associated protein core substituted with a variable number of heparan sulfate chains.

+Function

 Members of the glypican-related integral membrane proteoglycan family (GRIPS) contain a core protein anchored to the cytoplasmic membrane via a glycosyl phosphatidylinositol linkage.
 These proteins may play a role in the control of cell division and growth regulation.
 GPC3 has been found to regulate Wnt/β-catenin and Yap signaling pathways.

 GPC3 interacts with both Wnt and frizzled (FZD) to form a complex and triggers downstream signaling.
 The core protein of GPC3 may serve as a co-receptor or a receiver for Wnt.
 A cysteine-rich domain at the N-lobe of GPC3 has been identified as a hydrophobic groove that interacts with Wnt3a.
 Blocking the Wnt binding domain on GPC3 using the HN3 single domain antibody can inhibit Wnt activation.
 Wnt also recognizes a heparan sulfate structure on GPC3, which contains IdoA2S and GlcNS6S, and that the 3-O-sulfation in GlcNS6S3S significantly enhances the binding of Wnt to heparan sulfate.
 GPC3 also modulates Yap signaling.
 It interacts with FAT1, a potential upstream cell surface receptor of YAP1 in human cells.
 GPC3 is also found to bind Alpha-fetoprotein in liver cancer.

+Clinical significance

 Disease linkage

 Deletion mutations in this gene are associated with Simpson–Golabi–Behmel syndrome.